-- Link suburbs and centres with each other and Liverpool City Centre by a network of highquality pathways and cycleways integrated into system of parks and open space - Advocate for improvements to public transport connections and timetabling for suburban areas and centres - Use placemaking principles to ensure that public transport infrastructure and accessibility to suburban centres is optimised - Improve local road access to suburbs and centres - Collaborate with neighbouring councils to ensure a coordinated approach to open space and transport planning
+- Link suburbs and centres with each other and Liverpool City Centre by a network of pathways and cycleways integrated into a system of parks and open space. - Advocate for improvements to public transport connections and timetabling for suburban areas and centres. - Use placemaking principles to ensure that public transport infrastructure and accessibility to suburban centres is optimised. - Improve local road access to suburbs and centres. - Collaborate with neighbouring councils to ensure a coordinated approach to open space and transport planning.

-- 3.1 Collaborate with neighbouring councils to improve open space and transport connections, including active transport routes, around Chipping Norton Lakes (short term) - 3.2 Optimise public transport infrastructure and accessibility as well as connectivity to pathways and cycleways as part of place-making for neighbourhood centres (short to medium term)
+- 3.1 Liaise with neighbouring councils to improve open space and transport connections (short term) - 3.2 Optimise public transport infrastructure and accessibility as well as connectivity to pathways and cycleways as part of place-making for neighbourhood centres (short to medium term) - 3.3 Liaise with Fairfield and Canterbury Bankstown councils to implement active transport routes around Chipping Norton Lakes, including bridge and road connections (medium term)